 In Place and Time: Benjamin Britten and T. S. Eliot

 T. S. Eliot moved to England in 1914, publishing his first book of poems three years later, then joining the nascent Faber and Gwyer as a director in 1925.
-Four Quartets, first published in the UK by Faber in 1944, is widely considered to be his crowning achievement.
+Ash-Wednesday was written after his conversion to Anglicanism in 1927, while Four Quartets, first published in the UK by Faber in 1944, is widely considered to be his crowning achievement.
 Faber became an established publisher of books about music in the early 1960s, under the editorship of the writer and musicologist Donald Mitchell.
 After Britten wrote in a letter to Mitchell, ‘I occasionally dream of Faber & Faber – music publishers!’, Mitchell approached the Chairman, Richard de la Mare, who consulted Eliot and responded, ‘I have no idea how this can be done, but clearly we have to do it.’
 Faber Music came into being in 1965, with Britten as its first composer.

 The evening’s programme interweaves some of the finest verses and most remarkable music of these two great twentieth-century artists: readings of Eliot’s Ash-Wednesday and ‘

 Alex Jennings trained at the Bristol Old Vic Theatre School after graduating from the University of Warwick.